 Before this Joram studied already for some years at the Levisson Institute and worked for the Liberal Jewish Congregations in Rotterdam in Utrecht.
 Since 2015 he fully focuses on supporting and strengthening the Dutch Jewish community and continued his rabbinical training.
 He is aiming to build a bridge between the rich Jewish tradition of many centuries and its application in modern Jewish life in the Netherlands.
 Joram was member of the board of the European Union of Jewish Students, community worker in LJG Utrecht.

 On 6 January 2019 he was ordained and also inducted as second rabbi in LJG Amsterdam.
+He also works als rabbi of LJG Utrecht and as chaplain of the Dutch army.

 Ordained in 2014